 The Beach Mentor Program

-Advancing Inclusive Mentoring (AIM) was developed at California State University Long Beach as part of the National Institutes of Health (NIH) Building Infrastructure Leading to Diversity (BUILD) Initiative to provide a variety of engaging training resources for faculty and staff at CSULB to promote student success through positive and inclusive mentoring.
-Because student involvement in high-impact practices such as internships, service-learning, and research, scholarly, and creative activities boost student success – particularly when associated with strong mentorship, learning the best practices for mentoring is a critical component of facilitating student success.
+Advancing Inclusive Mentoring (AIM) was developed at California State University, Long Beach as part of the National Institute of Health's (NIH) Building Infrastructure Leading to Diversity (BUILD) Initiative to provide a variety of engaging training resources for faculty and staff at CSULB to promote student success through positive and inclusive mentoring.
+Because student involvement in high-impact practices such as internships, service learning, and research, scholarly, and creative activities boost student success, particularly when associated with strong mentorship, learning the best practices for mentoring is a critical component of facilitating student success.

 The Beach Mentor Community Includes:

 - Access to all six modules of the Beach Mentor Online Program.